010049nn/EZ_pair_graph/README.md

 ## Overview

 EZ-Pair Graph is a suite of visualization methods that summarizes large-scale paired data while preserving directional and magnitude information on a unified axis.
-It produces three complementary plot types:
+It produces three plot types:

 | Plot | Description |
 |------|-------------|